jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-3-maintenance-additional-notes.md

 Now, let's see what can be an implicit requirement by giving an additional precision about our study case:

-While speaking with our client, we learnt that he's not comfortable with commandline interface nor SSH.
-He did want a VPS for the freedom of configuration it offers at a cheap price, but will outsource its management to someone else.
+While speaking with our client, we learned that he's not comfortable with **CLI** nor **SSH**.
+He did want a **VPS** for the freedom of configurations it offers at a cheap price, but will outsource its management to someone else.

-All he wants to be able to do is very basic tasks from SSH once in a while (upgrading ITRocks, rebooting/upgrading the server), so he asked us to give him a simple script to do it in a blink.
+All he wants to be able to do is very basic tasks from **SSH** once in a while (upgrading **ITRocks**, rebooting/upgrading the server), so he asked us to give him a simple script to do it in a blink.

-He said us that he likes all things to be available in the same place and one this script at the root of is project's repository.
+He told us that he likes all things to be available in the same place and one this script at the root of his project's repository.
-And at this occasion, he added that he work with a VSCode extension to manage his GitHub repositories too.
+And at this occasion, he added that he relies on **VSCode** extensions to manage his **GitHub** repositories too.

 This is exactly what I call an *implicit* requirement.